 Now, If this translated to 40 new inquiries & considering the life long value of a new client + your close rate, the math is fairly simple…

-This means average cost per click of $6 and a cost per lead of $50.
+This means average cost per click of $4.50 and a cost per lead of $46.
 Well worth it and probably cheaper than those telemarketing leads your sales reps dread.
+Not to mention the impressions shown and the brand recognition this brought forth.

 Lead Gen Strategy #3: SEO (Search Engine Optimization)